aridjayarecipes/cutesrecipes.web.app/content/post/2200-how-to-prepare-any-night-of-the-week-red-chicken.md

 ##### Instructions to make Red Chicken:

 1. Heat the oil in a pan.
-Add chicken and stir occasionally until it&#39;s firm.
+Add chicken and stir occasionally until it's firm.
 Add onion and garlic, stir until the onion is a bit transparent.
 1. Add tomato and bell pepper.
 Stir well.
 Stir occasionally for about five minutes.
 1. Add the remaining of the ingredients.
 Lower the heat.
 Stir occasionally.
-After ten minutes or so, it&#39;s done.
+After ten minutes or so, it's done.